assaf/zombie/doc/API.md

 control to the callback function.
 Zombie.js can even support jQuery live event handlers.

+### browser.attach(selector, filename) : this

+Attaches a file to the specified input field.
+The second argument is the file name (you cannot attach streams).

 ### browser.check(field) : this

 Checks a checkbox.
 The argument can be the field name, label text or a